-Choose your RAID mode under RAID Settings and put checks next to the hard disks you want included in the array under Disk Structure.
+To configure an unconfigured array, put checks next to the hard disks you want included in the array (under Disk Structure) and choose your RAID mode.
 Click Setup RAID Array when ready.
 It may take several minutes to complete setting up the RAID array.
-When it's finished, a Disk Check will run.
+When it's finished, a Disk Scan will run, this may take several hours to complete; performance will be slow during the Disk Scan.